nbnds/Zengo/README.md

 ## Scoring

-Your goal is to fill the progress bar to 100%.
+Your goal is to to reach the maximum possible points.
 You achieve this by forming the optimal shape for each color.

 *   A group is only scored if **all** tiles of that color on the board form a single, contiguous group.
 *   **Lines**: A group that forms a horizontal or vertical line receives points equal to its length (e.g., 5 tiles in a row = 5 points).
 *   **Rectangles**: A group that forms a solid rectangle (e.g., 2x3) receives a high score according to the formula `Number of tiles * Width * Height` (e.g., 6 tiles in a 2x3 rectangle = 6 * 2 * 3 = 36 points).
 *   Other shapes (e.g., L-shapes or rectangles with holes) score **zero** points.

-The progress bar shows you how close you are to the theoretically maximum possible score for the given starting layout.
+The diagram at the top tracks your path to the solution.

 ## Features